rwarbelow/fast_tests/Readme.md

 ----------------------------------

 It proceeded as normal for quite a while.
-Eventually, we got to the [InvoiceItemRepository](https://github.com/ianderse/sales_engine/blob/0809f05/lib/invoice_item_repository.rb) and I told them the CSV handling was a problem.
+They then got to the [InvoiceItemRepository](https://github.com/ianderse/sales_engine/blob/0809f05/lib/invoice_item_repository.rb) and Josh told them the CSV handling was a problem.
+Why?
-They weren't particularly receptive to this, so I had to explain myself:

 * The InvoiceItemRepository just gives me ways to deal with and interact with collections of InvoiceItems.
-* It has nothing to do with the CSV
+* It should have nothing to do with the CSV
-* Lets draw the dependencies

 ![Dependencies before](dependencies_before.png)

 See the problem?
 These repositories can't focus on their knowledge of how to query the InvoiceItems because they're coupled to the big bad world and volatile knowledge.

-Too theoretical, Josh
+Too theoretical?
 ---------------------

-Still not receptive.
-I get it, your shit works, this seems theoretical and irrelevant.
-**But it is relevant.**
-Lets talk about hypotheticals that happen fucking constantly:
+Let's talk about hypotheticals:

 I want to get my data from a database instead of a CSV, or from a service, or JSON file, or to make them in memory during a test.